-None of the kids in town, or the world, would dream of being deemed a trouble maker.
+None of the kids in town, or the world, would dream of being coined a trouble maker.
 That was thanks to the disturbing Christmas folklores our parents told us.
-These sick fairy tales were passed on from generation to generation, forcing children to believe.
+These sick fairy tales on from generation to generation, forcing children to believe.
 And if they didn’t, there wouldn’t be any presents or worse, Santa would get you.

 But my brother, Kevin, and I didn’t believe in Santa Clause, no matter how haunting the tales might’ve been.

-My brother was the only kid I’d ever known who tried to be bad by pulling pranks.
+My brother was the only bad kid I’d ever known.
+He took joy out of pulling pranks.
 But there was one year when he was really bad.
 He’d sabotage, bully, and steal.
-My parents warned him about his unfavorable behavior, begging him to be good or he would be placed on the naughty list.
+My parents warned him about his unfavorable behavior, begging him nothing would happen to him on Christmas Eve.
+Though I agreed, I thought he was petty.
+Why go through the trouble? good or he would be placed on the naughty list.
 Of course, he laughed at them.
-Getting in trouble was his full intention.
-He was desperate to prove that nothing would happen to him on Christmas Eve.
-Though I agreed, I thought he was petty.
-Why go through the trouble?
+Getting into trouble was his full intention.
+He was desperate to prove that

 Anyway, he got his wish.
 My ninth and his eleventh Christmas was approaching and my parents only boarded up the windows in their bedroom.
 The fireplace wasn’t prepped, and there were no colorful lights or presents.